-For an appropriate design, selection, and use of respiratory protective devices, it is important to consider the basic physiological demands of the user.
-The type and intensity of work affect the metabolic rate (energy expenditure) of the wearer.
-The mass and mass distribution of the device on the human body also may influence metabolic rate.
+For an appropriate design, selection, and use of respiratory protective devices, basic physiological demands of the user should be considered.
+Type and intensity of work affect the metabolic rate (energy expenditure) of the wearer.
+Mass and mass distribution of the device on the human body can also influence metabolic rate.
 Metabolic rate is directly correlated with oxygen consumption, which determines the respiratory demands and flow rates.
 The work of breathing is influenced by the air flow resistances of the device and the lung airways.
 The work (or energy cost) of a breath is related to the pressure gradient created by the breathing muscles and the volume that is moved in and out of the lung during the breath.
-Anthropometric and biomechanical data are required for the appropriate design of various components of a respiratory protective device, as well as for the design of relevant test methods.
+Anthropometric and biomechanical data are required for appropriate design of various components of a respiratory protective device, as well as for the design of relevant test methods.